jKm00/cloud-service-portfolio/documentation/pipeline-report.md

 You might have heard of Sonar Lint for developing programs, giving you feedback in your IDE when your are writing code on code smells, bugs, security etc...
 Sonar Cloud does the same, only in the cloud.
 This is very handy and gives you a quick overview on the state of your application as well as feedback on improvments you can make to your code base.

 All though it's handy, it is another tool in your pipeline you have to pay for.
-For small hobby projects your can probably get away without paying, however for bigger projects in companies you have to pay for the service.
+For small hobby projects you can probably get away without paying, however for bigger projects in companies you have to pay for the service.
 You have to make the decision if it's worth having.

 <h4><b>GitHub Actions for GitOps</b></h4>